New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 Does rate limiting block the tool call or just slow it down?

-By default, Intercept denies the call outright when the limit is exceeded — fail-closed behaviour.
+By default, PolicyLayer denies the call outright when the limit is exceeded — fail-closed behaviour.
 The agent receives a clear denial message.
 Throttling (deliberate slowdown) is a separate policy mechanism.

 Can I set different rate limits for different tools?

 Yes.
-Intercept supports per-tool rate limits in YAML policies.
+PolicyLayer supports per-tool quota limits in the policy document, set for each tool in the visual policy builder.
 You might allow 60 read operations per minute but only 5 write operations per minute on the same MCP server.

 What happens to queued calls when the limit resets?